SEUNAKINTOLA/dnaCalculatorApi/README.md

 3. Make use of postman (or any other api testing tool) to test any of the following end points:

 ##extractvalidgenes
+(●	Given a DNA sequence, extract all the valid genes)
 - send get request to  http://127.0.0.1/fbis/fbis_connect.php
 - add Token 39109f7df56e1051c399e685066bb852
 - send dna and process as extractvalidgenes